VITA-Group/Graph-Mixture-of-Experts/README.md

 ## Citation

 ```
-@misc{wang2023gmoe,
+@inproceedings{wang2023gmoe,
-author = {Wang, Haotao and Jiang, Ziyu and Han, Yan and Wang, Zhangyang},
+author = {Wang, Haotao and Jiang, Ziyu and You, Yuning and Han, Yan and Liu, Gaowen and Srinivasa, Jayanth and Kompella, Ramana Rao  and Wang, Zhangyang},
 title = {Graph Mixture of Experts: Learning on Large-Scale Graphs with Explicit Diversity Modeling},
+booktitle = {NeurIPS},
 year = {2023}
 }
 ```